What is iOS? Unveiled in 5 Minutes: Key Features & Uses

 Additional Security and Privacy Features

-Privacy Labels and App Tracking Transparency: iOS offers data usage transparency through the App Store's privacy labels and empowers users with the App Tracking Transparency feature to control their data more effectively.
+Privacy Labels and App Tracking Transparency:iOS offers data usage transparency through the App Store's privacy labels and empowers users with the App Tracking Transparency feature to control their data more effectively.
+That can save time when you want the video ready for social posting without moving it into another editor first.
+If the result still looks off, compare a built-in method with one app-based method so you can see which handles your clip more cleanly.

 Regular Security Updates: Frequent iOS updates address security vulnerabilities and introduce new security features, maintaining the security integrity of the device.